Aseptic Necrosis of the Hip

 |Copyright © Nucleus Medical Media, Inc.|

-CausesAny event or condition that damages the arteries that feed the head of the femur raises the risk of aseptic necrosis.
+CausesAseptic necrosis of the hip is caused by any event or condition that damages the arteries that feed the head of the femur .
 The most common events are fractures in the upper femur and dislocations of the hip, especially developmental dysplasia of the hip.
 Other causes reduce the blood supply by closing off or compressing the blood vessels.
-There is a specific type of aseptic necrosis of the hip called Legg-Calvé-Perthes disease that affects the growth plate at the upper end of the femur in children.
-It most commonly affects boys aged 5-10 years old.

 Risk FactorsFactors that increase your chance of developing aseptic necrosis of the hip include: